Minnesota Court Records

 What is Minnesota Child Support?

-According to state laws, child support in Minnesota constitutes court-ordered payments used to financially support a child in the event of the parent’s divorce or separation.
-The state mandates that it is the non-bargainable rights of the children to be financially supported by both parents through child support payments.
-When the parents separate, in the legal proceedings leading to the divorce, the court ensures that child support is addressed.
-The parents are allowed to make their own agreements or follow the court’s order if they cannot establish an agreeable set amount for child support.
-Also, if a third party such as a grandparent has custody of a child, they may request that the court orders the parents to pay child support.
+According to state laws, child support in Minnesota constitutes court-ordered payments used to financially support a child during the parents’ divorce or separation.
+The state mandates that it is the non-bargainable right of the children to be financially supported by both parents through child support payments.
+When the parents separate, the court ensures that child support is addressed in the legal proceedings leading to the divorce.
+The parents may make their agreements or follow the court’s order if they cannot establish an agreeable set amount for child support.
+Also, if a third party, such as a grandparent, has custody of a child, they may request that the court order the parents to pay child support.
 If the child is born to unmarried parents, the custodial parent may also request child support from the other party through the court.
 However, before the court grants the order, paternity must be established.

 What Does Child Support Cover in Minnesota?